-The author would like to thank Sinéad Breathnach from Waterford City and County Council for her time and insight.
+The Housing Agency would like to thank Sinéad Breathnach from Waterford City and County Council for her generosity with her time and the benefit of her insight.
+Without the insight of practitioners, the dissemination of innovation and good practice is not achievable.

-Written by: Sarah Kennedy, Senior Staff Officer Edited by: Roslyn Molloy, Head of Policy & Practice Date: 23/03/2022
+Written by: Sarah Kennedy, Senior Staff Officer Edited by: Roslyn Molloy, Head of Policy & Practice Date: March 2022